 Many homesteads will not necessarily have the water pressure available to use a hose without resorting to pumps.

-Using a watering can with rose fitted is a helpful option since it is far gentler, and is quite precise.
-It is, however, a backbreaking task to constantly walk backward and forwards to fill the can.
+Using a watering can with a rose fitted is a helpful option since it is far gentler, and is quite precise.
+It is, however, a backbreaking task to constantly walk backward and forward to fill the can.

 This task is also an unwelcome chore, as it is best undertaken at nightfall, or even at night.
 Since time is everyone’s truly precious resource anything that can effectively assist to save time is worthwhile.

-How then is it possible to complete this chore in an effective manner that will yield the growth results that we are looking without spending excessive time and effort?
+How then is it possible to do this in an effective manner that will yield the growth results that we are looking for without spending excessive time and effort?